ysmiraak/protocoll/README.md

-new value of the same type to replace the old one without first removing the entry and then re-inserting the entry. on the other hand, the abominations can just mutate the value in place. so if you know how to temporarily move out a value without `rust` complaining, please tell me know :)
+new value of the same type to replace the old one without first removing the entry and then re-inserting the entry. on the other hand, the abominations can just mutate the value in place. so if you know how to temporarily move out a value without `rust` complaining, please let me know :)

 the library is currently experimental and extremely unstable.